awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-logging.md

 ### Amazon S3 Object\-Level Actions Tracked by CloudTrail Logging<a name="cloudtrail-object-level-tracking"></a>

 You can also get CloudTrail logs for object\-level Amazon S3 actions\.
 To do this, specify the Amazon S3 object for your trail\.
 When an object\-level action occurs in your account, CloudTrail evaluates your trail settings\.
 If the event matches the object that you specified in a trail, the event is logged\.
-For more information, see [How Do I Enable Object\-Level Logging for an S3 Bucket with AWS CloudTrail Data Events?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-cloudtrail-events.html) in the *Amazon Simple Storage Service Console User Guide* and [Data Events](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-and-data-events-with-cloudtrail.html#logging-data-events) in the *AWS CloudTrail User Guide*\.
+For more information, see [How Do I Enable Object\-Level Logging for an S3 Bucket with AWS CloudTrail Data Events?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-cloudtrail-events.html) in the *Amazon Simple Storage Service Console User Guide* and [Logging Data Events for Trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html) in the *AWS CloudTrail User Guide*\.

 The following table lists the object\-level actions that CloudTrail can log:

 | REST API Name | API Event Name Used in CloudTrail Log |